 Debt to Income Ratio

-Most underwriting for conventional mortgage loans needs a qualifying ratio of 28/36.
-FHA loans are a little less strict, requiring a 29/41 ratio.
+Usually, underwriting for conventional loans needs a qualifying ratio of 28/36.
+FHA loans are less strict, requiring a 29/41 ratio.

 The second number in the ratio is what percent of your gross income every month that should be applied to housing costs and recurring debt.
 Recurring debt includes payments on credit cards, auto/boat loans, child support, etcetera.